Getting Started

 # nparray will contain data from the middle channel image

-Channels, Bands, Samples, and Axes🔗
+Channels, Bands, Samples, Axes, and Frames

 Various large image formats refer to channels, bands, and samples.
 This isn’t consistent across different libraries.
 In an attempt to harmonize the geospatial and medical image terminology, large_image uses bands or samples to refer to image plane components, such as red, green, blue, and alpha.
 For geospatial data this can often have additional bands, such as near infrared or panchromatic. channels are stored as separate frames and can be interpreted as different imaging modalities.
 For example, a fluorescence microscopy image might have DAPI, CY5, and A594 channels.
 A common color photograph file has 3 bands (also called samples) and 1 channel.